Zoetrope Workshop

 Workshop with a historical device, a Zoetrope

-What is a Zoetrope?
+What is a zoetrope?

-The Zoetrope is a primitive optical device, which was invented around 1834, before the film was.
+The zoetrope is a primitive optical device, which was invented around 1834, before the film was.
 It brings cartoon figures on a paper stripe to life as if by magic.
 It shows simple repetitive movements of one second such as walking, waving, hopping, opening and closing etc..

 Learning objectives